-If you combine this with the emergence of the gig economy, where people can work as digital nomads as long as they have their laptops.
+Combine this with the emergence of the gig economy, where people can work as digital nomads as long as they have their laptops.
 They’re connected with technology, like Zoom and Facetime, and they have the ability to work in shared workspaces, like Ctrl Collective or Spring Place.
 We’re seeing a new class of talent that’s saying, “I’m not okay with you as a company if you don’t care about me and my values.”

 I’m watching a lot of talent make decisions more along the lines of what they value and what they care about versus what they get paid, their title, or the prestige of the company.
 There is a fundamental shift happening, and the best talent is leaving after they get what the company can offer.

-There also happen to be more women and minorities in this ‘new’ group.
+There also happen to be more women and minorities in this “new” group.
 Of course, more traditional executives don’t think like this new group of talent.
 I watch them use the word “millennials” as a safe word, but the real difference is that millennials tend to be more diverse, more collaborative, and more personal value-driven, versus company value-driven.
 The whole career construct of our parents—who just went to work to work their way to a pension and to retire—is dead.

 I believe that this next generation of talent is going to hold CEOs accountable for creating great, happy environments, where people are engaged and celebrated.
 It’s coming fast, and I don’t think a lot of companies can move their cultures fast enough.

 I think about three things when I think about marketing: The first is people.
 I’ve been a part of some really big organizations, and I’ve been underutilized and left without a voice.
 Much of it was that I did not look or sound like the leaders in those companies.
 I wasn’t old enough, my communication style was a bit too aggressive, and I wasn’t always heard.

-My number two goal: do we have a groundbreaking product story?
+My No. 2 goal: Do we have a groundbreaking product story?
 Beats was a great headphone, but we didn’t have the most amazing technology.
 We had a great aesthetic, and we kept close to the best companies from a technology perspective, but the product design—and most importantly, Dr. Dre’s emotional tuning—allowed us to answer the emotional needs of consumers in a way that no other company could.

-What I wanted to know was: how were we pointing our teams at things that no one had figured out before, encouraging those teams, and investing in them to get those things done?
+What I wanted to know was: How were we pointing our teams at things that no one had figured out before, encouraging those teams, and investing in them to get those things done?
 That is how I graded success.

 How do you make the case for that third category of breaking new ground and innovating, especially in a conservative company culture?

 Unfortunately, this also means that it’s easy for both parties to just not try if there is no data.
 I know that when I get up in front of a room and pitch something, I’m only as effective as the people in that room.

 What data do you care about and look at on a daily basis?

 I also have a rule that I enforce with my team, which is to always ask why.
-And that doesn’t mean to settle for the first answer—I ask my team to ask me “why?” like a three-year-old would.
+And that doesn’t mean to settle for the first answer.
+I ask my team to ask me “why?” like a three-year-old would.
 I want them to ask and understand the why—not the what, not the how.
 And I’ve found some of my biggest ideas in these small aberrations and the whys.
-Then, I continue to incessantly ask “why, why, why, why, why?”
+Then, I continue to ask “why, why, why, why, why?”

-If a leader realizes they’re out of balance with gender, diversity, culture, what should they do?
+If a leader realizes they’re out of balance with gender, diversity, and culture, what should they do?
 What advice do you have?